mit-quest/necstlab-damage-segmentation/README.md

 # necstlab's Damage Segmentation

-This repository contains the instructions and code to train and use a model for damage segmentation of carbon-fiber-laminate scans (which are often referred to as "image stacks").
+This repository contains the instructions and code to train and use a model for damage segmentation of carbon-fiber-laminate scans (which we refer to as "image stacks").
 To accomplish this, there are five workflows that this repository supports:
-* ingesting the raw data into a cloud bucket and processing it for usage in a dataset
+* **data ingestion**: copying the raw data into a cloud bucket and logically structuring it
-* segmenting the damage of an image stack (often called inference)
+* **inference**: segmenting the damage of an image stack
-* preparing a dataset for training and testing of a damage segmentation model
+* **dataset preparation**: preparing a dataset for training and testing of a damage segmentation model
-* testing the performance of a pretrained damage segmentation model on a dataset
+* **testing**: testing the performance of a pretrained damage segmentation model on a dataset
-* training a damage segmentation model on a dataset
+* **training**: training a damage segmentation model on a dataset

 ## Prerequisites for all workflows